-2.4.7 Following the workshops, an Exhibition was held to display three strategic options and to seek views on the overall options and the various components of the options.
-The options were not mutually exclusive but informed the formation of the preferred option.
+- Following the workshops, an Exhibition was 2.4.7 held to display three strategic options and to seek views on the overall options and the various components of the options.
+The options were not mutually exclusive; different components from each were taken forward to the preferred option.
 The main boards were displayed at WBC offices and brochures were deposited at various other venues throughout the Borough.
-The exhibition and questionnaire were available in electronic form on the Council's web site.
+The exhibition and guestionnaire were available in electronic form on the Council's web site.
 The exhibition ran for six weeks during September and October 2009 and questionnaires and comments were collated, recorded and analysed.
-The key issues arising from the consultation included:
+The key issues arising from the consultation included: - Mixed views on the preferred location for residential development with some concern over too much development on land west of Shinfield and including land east of Shinfield, but general support for including land off Church Lane; - General support for including linked Suitable Alternative Green Space (SANG) between the three settlements; - Strong support for enhanced public transport services; - General support for the re-use of Ryeish Green school site for community and recreational uses, but not for residential;